encarsia/non/README.md

  * create new posts and pages (in default ReST format)
  * build, preview and deploy to GitHub or GitLab or a custom target¹
  * create translation file on right click in the 'Translation' tab
- * bookmark and switch between different Nikola site instances (rudimentary feature)
+ * bookmark and switch between different Nikola site instances (beta feature)
- * integrated terminal for switching easily between GUI and commandline interface

 ¹ For deploying to GitLab the `nikola github_deploy` command is used.
 See this [Example Nikola site using GitLab Pages](https://gitlab.com/pages/nikola) for details on how to setup your Nikola configuration.
 The second "Deploy" toolbutton is active if you setup `DEPLOY_COMMANDS` in your `conf.py` and will execute the _default_ preset.

+### WHAT ELSE IS THERE TO SEE?

+ * integrated terminal for switching easily between GUI and commandline interface
+ * in the 'Summary' tab there are some detailed information about the Nikola site like disk usage, available and installed themes or plugins (beta feature)

 ### WHAT CAN'T I DO WITH IT?

  * create a Nikola site